 India Travel Insurance should be carefully considered by anyone traveling to India, whether for business, tourism or any other purpose.
+You may be looking for USA to India travel insurance, or international travel insurance in India when traveling from any other country.
+In either case, getting the correct coverage is essential.

 India is a vast country, with a wide variation of geography.
 Most people need a visa to travel to India, which you can get at the Indian consulate near you.
 However, the citizens of many countries can get an eTourist visa (or eTV), which you must apply for online at least 72 hours in advance.
 Once you arrive at the airport, the visa will be stamped.